-This resource is an offering from The Vanderbilt Divinity Library at: http://lectionary.library.vanderbilt.edu.
-New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
+This resource is an offering from The Vanderbilt Divinity Library at:

+http://lectionary.library.vanderbilt.edu.
+New Revised Standard Version, Updated Edition.
+Copyright © 2021 National Council of Churches of Christ in the United States of America.
 Used by permission.
-All rights reserved.
+All rights reserved worldwide.
 Revised Common Lectionary Daily Readings copyright © Consultation on Common Texts admin.
 Augsburg Fortress.
 Reproduced by permission.